 We all heard how important reading to our kids is to help them develop, learn and grow.
 We’ve written numerous times about our recommendations books for children of all ages.
 We also know its crucial for everyone to enjoy that cozy time reading with your kids.
 If you just read Good Night Moon every night you might lose your mind.
 So you can void that pitfall we’ve assembled ten of our favorite picture books out this year.
-They range from the perfect sleepy time books to those that will have you and your kids laughing out loud.
+This great crop of new picture books range from the perfect sleepy time books to those that will have you and your kids laughing out loud.
 In short, they would make great gifts for new parents, kids, and your own family.Good Day, Good Night

 Sure to be a classic this is a previously unpublished work from the beloved author of Good Night Moon.
 Read along with this adorable bunny as he greets a new day while the sun rises and then says goodnight as the sun goes down.
 Lush illustrations and soothing language make this a fantastic bedtime book.
 It has all the ingredients for a great gift!The Legend of Rock Paper Scissors